Heribert of Cologne: Early life

-Heribert was born around 970 in Worms to Count Hugo and Tietwista.
+Heribert was born around 970 in Worms to Graf ('Count') Hugo and Tietwista.
 On the maternal side his half-brother was Heinrich who was the Bishop of Würzburg.

-He was educated in the school at the Worms Cathedral and at the Benedictine Gorze convent in Lorraine.
-Heribert studied alongside Bruno of Carinthia who was the future Pope Gregory V. He wanted to become a Benedictine monk but his father disapproved of that path and Heribert no longer pursued it.
-He returned to the Worms Cathedral to serve as its provost and received his ordination to the priesthood in 994 from Bishop Holdebold.
+Heribert was educated in the Worms Cathedral school and at Gorze Abbey, a Benedictine convent on the river Moselle in Lorraine.
+He studied alongside Bruno of Carinthia who was the future Pope Gregory V. Heribert wanted to become a Benedictine monk but his father disapproved, so Heribert no longer pursued it.

+Religious career

+Heribert returned to Worms Cathedral to serve as its provost and received his ordination to the priesthood in 994 from Bishop Holdebold.
 The Bishop of Worms wanted Heribert to be his successor though the emperor took notice of him and planned to bring him as an advisor to his court.

 The Emperor Otto III appointed him in 994 as the Italian chancellor and in 998 for the German kingdom.
 He held the latter position until Otto III's death.
 He had accompanied the emperor to Rome in 996 and again in 997 and was still on the peninsula when word came that he had been chosen as the Archbishop of Cologne.
 In Benevento he received investiture and the pallium from the new Pope Sylvester II on 9 July 999 and on the following Christmas received his episcopal consecration at Cologne in the archdiocesan cathedral.

-In 1002 he was present at the deathbed of Otto III at Paterno.
-While returning to his homeland to Aachen with the Emperor's remains and the imperial insignia he was captured at the behest of Henry II, whom he had first opposed but later served.
-Once the latter was made king in 1002 he acknowledged him as such and served as his collaborator and still as chancellor.
-The pair's relations were not the best though the new emperor came to respect his abilities and the rift between them turned into a friendship.
-In 1003 he founded the Deutz convent on the Rhine.
-Heribert often sent alms to the poor and sent alms to priests to distribute to the poor.
+In 1002 he was present at the deathbed of Otto III at Paterno Castle.
+While accompanying the Emperor's remains and the imperial regalia on their return to Otto's homeland near Aachen, Heribert was captured at the behest of Henry II, along with the regalia he carried.
+He first opposed the accession of Henry II, but later served him: Once Henry had gained the crown of Germany in 1002, he acknowledged him as king and served as his advisor, continuing in the office of chancellor.
+The new emperor came to respect Heribert's abilities and the rift between the two turned into friendship.

+In 1003 Heribert founded the Deutz Abbey on the Rhine.
+He often sent alms to the poor and to priests to distribute to the poor.

+Death and legacy

-Heribert died on 16 March 1021 in his archdiocese and was buried at his convent church after their transferral on 30 August 1147.
-Heribert contracted a fever while on a pastoral visitation and hurried back to Cologne to recover where he died within the week.
+Heribert contracted a fever while on a pastoral visitation and hurried back to his archdiocese of Cologne to recover; he died there within the week on 16 March 1021, and was buried at his abbey in Deutz.
+His remains were enshrined in a golden reliquary at Deutz Abbey on 30 August 1147.
+This was moved to the Neu St. Heribert parish church in Köln-Deutz (part of modern Cologne) in the 19th century, where it is still preserved.

-Canonization

-Heribert was honoured as a saint during his lifetime and was canonized in about 1075.
+Heribert was revered during his lifetime and honoured locally as a saint from the time of his death; he was canonised in about 1075.
 His reported miracles included ending a drought; he is thus invoked for beneficial rains.

-His relics were kept in the convent church at Deutz in a golden casket which is now preserved in the parish church of "Neu-St.Heribert" in Köln-Deutz.